acailic/acailic.github.io/_notes/aws-das-review-4.md

 date: 2020-10-01
 ---
 ## Lambda
+- Serverless data processing
+A way to run code snippets “in the cloud”
+Serverless
+Continuous scaling
+Often used to process data as it’s moved around
+Why not just run a server?
+Server management (patches, monitoring, hardware failures, etc.)
+Servers can be cheap, but scaling gets expensive really fast You don’t pay for processing time you don’t use
+Easier to split up development between front-end and back-end
+### Main uses of Lambda
+Real-time file processing

+Real-time stream processing

+ETL

+Cron replacement

+Process AWS events
+### Lambda + Kinesis
+Your Lambda code receives an event with a batch of stream records You specify a batch size when setting up the trigger (up to 10,000 records) Too large a batch size can cause timeouts!
+Batches may also be split beyond Lambda’s payload limit (6 MB) Lambda will retry the batch until it succeeds or the data expires This can stall the shard if you don’t handle errors properly Use more shards to ensure processing isn’t totally held up by errors Lambda processes shard data synchronously
+### Cost Model
+“Pay for what you use”
+Generous free tier (1M requests / month, 400K GB-seconds compute time)
+$0.20 / million requests
+$.00001667 per GB/second
+### Other promises
+High availability
+Unlimited scalability*
+High performance
+But you do specify a timeout!
+This can cause problems.
+Max is 900 seconds.
+### Anti-patterns
+Long-running applications
+Dynamic websites
+Stateful applications
 ### Questions
 - You are going to be working with objects arriving in S3.
 Once they arrive you want to use AWS Lambda as a part of an AWS Data Pipeline to process and transform the data.
 How can you easily configure Lambda to know the data has arrived in a bucket?:Configure S3 bucket notifications to lambda.Lambda functions are generally invoked by some sort of trigger.
 S3 has the ability to trigger a Lambda function whenever a new object appears in a bucket.